 If you’re ready to take on a seasonal job, get hunting now.
 Major retail stores, where you can find the majority of holiday work, begin hiring in mid-October through mid-November, but there’s work to be found even through January.

 Of course, there are other options out there if you’re not into folding sweaters or cashiering.

 There are holiday-related jobs such as working Christmas tree lots, photographing kids visiting Santa’s village, and wrapping gifts at shopping malls.

 You can also capitalize on the weather and get busy decorating other people’s homes, plowing driveways, or becoming a personal shopper — and that’s not mentioning the variety of online gigs available all year round.

 And don’t forget — seasonal work isn’t just for the winter!
 You can find temporary jobs in your city’s top seasons.
 That might mean spending a few months leading kayak tours in the summer or working a food truck during fair season.

-Whether you make seasonal work your permanent thing, or just sub in for Santa’s elves for a month or two to make some easy cash, considering a seasonal job opportunity may just be your ticket to financial freedom.
+Whether you make seasonal work your permanent thing, or just sub in for Santa’s elves for a month or two to make extra money during the holidays, considering a seasonal job opportunity may just be your ticket to financial freedom.